Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-b/overview.md

     Rotating machinery, high torque, and energized systems present real hazards.
 Guards, interlocks, and an auditable safety plan are mandatory and graded.

 !!! tip "New team?
 Start here"
-    Start with a simple, sturdy rig; instrument it well; implement safe operations and basic closed‑loop control using downhole data before adding complexity.
+    Start with a simple, sturdy rig; instrument it well; implement safe operations and basic closed-loop control using downhole data before adding complexity.

-!!! note "Edge‑deployable models"
+!!! note "Edge-deployable models"
-    You may prototype with larger cloud‑hosted models during development, but final evaluation is on small, locally run models under limited inference hardware.
-Interop checks are read‑only/shadow (no PLC writes), and AI runs must be offline during judging.
+    You may prototype with larger cloud-hosted models during development, but final evaluation is on small, locally run models under limited inference hardware.
+Interop checks are read-only/shadow (no PLC writes), and AI runs must be offline during judging.
 See Competition → [Rules & Scoring](../../competition/rules-scoring.md).

 ## Phases & Timing